Much like my life philosophy, my editing philosophy is simple:

-Additionally, I am conscious of the fact that I am not the authority on English usage–I am merely an authority, one who realizes the absurdity of ever trying to claim the former.
-Hence, I do not solely rely on what I think I know of English usage to inform my editing; I utilize my resources: style manuals, dictionaries, grammar guides, and colleagues.
+Additionally, I am conscious of the fact that I am not the authority on English usage or literary style–I am merely an authority, one who realizes the absurdity of ever trying to claim the former.
+Hence, I do not solely rely on what I think I know to inform my editing; I utilize my resources: style manuals, dictionaries, grammar guides, and colleagues.
 I am not an island.

 Living this philosophy, not simply knowing it, helps me communicate with my clients as human beings rather than, well, clients.
 For me, this is what constitutes an effective and healthy author-editor relationship.